jack-pappas/fsharp-logic-examples/readme.md

  - Redefined `Failure` active patterns to accommodate `KeyNotFoundException`, `ArgumentException`, etc. The OCaml version makes use of `Failure` as a control flow; the F# version throws different kinds of exceptions which weren't caught by default `Failure`.
 The active pattern might be updated to handle other exceptions later (see the detailed function in the beginning of `lib.fs`).

 ### Unit tests ###
 A large set of unit tests is created based on available examples.
 These test cases serve as proofs of correctness when the code base is updated or optimized over time.
+They currently work fine with *NUnit x86 2.6* and *TestDriven.NET-3.4.2803* test runners.
 There are a few problems on implementing test cases though:
  - NUnit only accepts parameterized tests on primitive types.
-To compare sophisticated values, we have to put them arrays and use indices as test parameters.
+To compare sophisticated values, we have to put them into arrays and use indices as test parameters.
  - FsUnit uses type test to implement its DSL.
 Type inference doesn't work on this DSL, so make sure that `expected` and `result` belong to the same type.
- - FsUnit and the library has some clashed constraints, namely `True` and `False`.
-To create tests correctly, one might need to specifically use `formula<fol>.True` and `formula<fol>.False` for literals in first-order logic.
+ - FsUnit and the library have some clashed constraints, namely `True` and `False`.
+To create tests correctly, one might need to use detailed type annotation, such as `formula<fol>.True` and `formula<fol>.False` for literals in first-order logic.
- - A few slow tests are marked `LongRunning`.
-They are not recommended to run on the development basis.
+ - A few slow tests are put into `LongRunning` category.
+They aren't recommended to run on the development basis.
 Their purposes are to validate the project upon release.